Car Insurance Policy Terms: 6-Month vs. 12-Month

 There are two basic reasons insurers like the 6-month policy term, both of which revolve around being able to make premium adjustments more quickly if need be.

 Many insurance claims take more than one year to settle, which increases the amount of time insurers need to see if they have a winner.
+Once they collect all that data, they’ll be able to see if what they’re charging covers the type of coverage they’re offering.

 If they charge too little, they lose money.
 If they charge too much, they risk losing market share to insurers with cheaper rates.
 So they may be able to also lower rates more quickly, although this is much less common.
+However, we didn’t mean to make it seem as though they want to charge the most.
+Rather, that would be detrimental to their marketability.
+No one would want to be with an insurance provider who is going to charge more than they should.

 Where does your 6-month policy term come into play?
 Well, assume the insurer realizes they are charging too little for car insurance.
 Instead of having to wait an entire year (12-month term) to increase your premium accordingly, they can start renewing policies at a higher premium in as little as six months.